Submetry onto one-dimensional space: Proof of Theorem 1

 \textbf{Step 1:}\textit{ Infinitely transnormal regions}.
 We call a connected subset $\H \subset \V $ \textit{an infinitely transnormal region} if for any point $x\in \H$ the horizontal geodesic $\gamma(t)$ lies inside $\H$ for all $t\in \R$, i.e. $\gamma(t)$ never intersect the point $p_1$ or $p_{-1}$ in both directions.
 If $\H \neq \emptyset$, denote

-From the equation~(\ref{eq:quasigeod_R2}), $\F_h$ is an infinite family of segments of $L_0$, in the distance $2$ between each other.
+From the equation~(\ref{eq:quasigeod_R2}), $\F_h$ is an infinite family of segments of $L_0$, any two of which are at distance $2$ from each other.
 Each of these segments is the set of reach $\infty$ inside $\H\subset \R^2$.
-Since it is true for both directions of $\gamma(t)$, from \cite[Theorem 4.8]{Fed59} we can deduce that $\F_h$ is the family of the straight line segments.
-Moreover, intersection of any fiber $L_y$, $y\in [-1,1]$ with $\H$ is in infinite family of straight line segments.
+Since it is true for both directions of $\gamma(t)$, from \cite[Theorem 4.8]{Fed59} we can deduce that $\F_h$ is a family of straight line segments.
+Moreover, intersection of any fiber $L_y$, $y\in [-1,1]$, with $\H$ is an infinite family of straight line segments.